billyhines/search-relevance/blog-posts/post2.md

 The world of text embedding models has been rapidly evolving over the past few years.
 In a previous post I discussed creating text embeddings using Google’s Universal Sentence Encoder.
 These days (4/17/2024 for reference), it seems like a new text embedding model smashes the benchmarks every other day.

 In this post, we’ll show how to embed text to create vector representation of both our queries and products.
 We’ll then show how to run a vector based query in Elasticsearch and compare the results to our previous text based results.
-Finally, we’ll combine the two methods to generate a hybrid of the results, hopefully giving us the best of both worlds!

-- **Vector Embeddings**
-    - Introduce the concept of vector embeddings and their role in representing text data.
-    - Explain the advantages of vector embeddings for search tasks (e.g., capturing semantic similarities, handling misspellings, etc.).
-    - Discuss the specific embedding model you'll be using (e.g., pre-trained models like BERT, sentence-transformers, etc.).
-- **Generating Embeddings**
-    - Walk through the process of generating vector embeddings for your product data (titles, descriptions, attributes).
-    - Share any preprocessing steps, batching techniques, or optimizations you employed.
-    - Discuss how you indexed the embeddings in Elasticsearch (or any other vector store you're using).

 # Vector Embeddings